-Impact NW helps families secure safe and permanent housing through several different programs, depending upon the client’s needs.
+Impact NW helps secure safe and permanent housing through several different programs, depending upon the client’s needs.